 As suggested by reviewer 1 and 3, the coupling of OMEN-SED to cGENIE has been removed from this paper and will be submitted to GMD in a separate manuscript.
 We will make sure, to tone the statement down.
 For example:

+Don’t be such a wimp!
+He misunderstood this

 “A comparison between simulated OM contents and observations indicates that depth dependent k-f relationships provide the best fit in our model (Section 4.2.2), confirming the established age-reactivity relationship as presented in our more theoretical considerations regarding the different time and reactivity scales that need to be considered (see Section 4.2). ”